 Helping scientific organisations continue their critical work

-California-based Sparta Performance Science use Drupal in a totally different way to what you might expect.
-They have embraced the power of the API, and tools like the Views module, and created a platform for athletes and their coaches to view incredibly complex data about their physical performance, gathered during tailored training sessions, using specialist measuring equipment.
-This data is fed into Drupal and then processed using a bunch of custom-crafted drush commands, so they are available to view within the pages of a given athlete's profile.
+California-based Sparta Performance Science uses Drupal in an unexpected way.
+They have embraced the power of the API, and tools like the Views module.
+So, they created a platform for athletes and coaches to view complex data about their physical performance.
+That gathered during tailored training sessions, using specialist measuring equipment.
+This data is fed into Drupal and processed using custom-crafted Drush commands.
+They are then available to view within the pages of a given athlete's profile.

-There's also a financial angle here - with Code Enigma, Sparta can host all of these clients on a single server, because the usage patterns are sporadic and most of the processing happens at the command line.
-With a PaaS product, each site would have a distinct and separate cost, and the command line processing power needed would make that cost high.
+With Code Enigma, Sparta can host all their clients on a single server.
+Because the usage patterns are sporadic and most of the processing happens at the command line.
+With a PaaS product, each site would have a distinct and separate cost.
+Furthermore, the command line processing power needed would make that cost high.

 We provide managed Jenkins for Sparta.
 So they benefit from automated deployment tools and developer workflows from PaaS.
 Additionally, unlimited customisation and much more cost-effective resource management.

 Finally, on top of our managed servers, we run a Drupal Developer Support contract with Sparta.
 They use this for adhoc code reviews to requests for performance investigation of specific scripts or pages with New Relic.
 Sometimes they ask us to create a new Jenkins job for them to service a new customer.